MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-01-01-experience.markdown

 <iframe src="https://www.soundslice.com/scores/39032/embed/" width="100%" height="500" frameBorder="0" allowfullscreen></iframe>

-(NOTE: The Soundslice embed seems to be having trouble playing all the notes in the second measure.
-I've reached out to their support team for a fix.)

 ## Other Performances

 Here is the original band playing the song live (skip to 4:20 in the video), which is a bit different from the original studio release.
 I personally prefer the studio version for several reasons.